 - Even though half the respondents were still using pen and paper, over 70% were using some form of online testing, and more than 50% were also using online proctoring.
 The latter is up from 17% in 2018.

-- Multiple choice was by far the most used question type.
+- Multiple choice was by far the most used question type in every exam creation software.

 - Organisations use a wide range of tools to combat cheating with the top three being Internet searches, legal counsel and making students take additional tests.